ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The ACE framework for Authentication and Authorization {{RFC9200}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

-* The management of keying material for groups in ACE {{I-D.ietf-ace-key-groupcomm}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
+* The management of keying material for groups in ACE {{RFC9594}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
 These include the concept of group-membership resource hosted by the Group Manager, that new members access to join the OSCORE group, while current members can access to retrieve updated keying material.

 Readers are also expected to be familiar with the terms and concepts used in {{I-D.ietf-ace-oscore-gm-admin}}, with particular reference to: "Administrator", "group name", "group-collection resource", and "group-configuration resource".